midhunn311/Insta-clone/README.md

 # Insta-clone

-The files are temporarly unavailable
+The files are temporarly unavailable. temporaraly removed due to some technical reasons.